simonbs/atju-backend/README.md

 # Atju Backend

 Atju is a project for monitoring pollen readings in Denmark.
 Data is obtained from DMI.
 The application polls DMI for new pollen readins and stores them in a database.
 The readings are exposed through a tiny API.
+The readings can be viewed using the [Atju iOS app](https://github.com/simonbs/atju), which is also open source.

 ![](https://raw.githubusercontent.com/simonbs/atju-backend/master/icon.png)